AnitaTree/DceMrReader/README.md

 NOT FOR CLINICAL USE.
 FOR RESEARCH PURPOSES ONLY.

 This code has been developed to:
 Read DCE-MR time series from DICOM, extended DICOM and NEMA files.
 There are some analysis functions (such as generating a maximum change from average baseline map).
 There is also some functionality to select AIF voxels.

-This is not a fully tested and complete application.
+This is not a fully tested and complete application, but more work in progress.
-But I thought some of the functionality might be of use to the MR research community so have made it available.
+However, I thought some of the functionality might be of use to the MR research community and no further development is currently planned so I have made it available as it is.

+It relies on various Python libraries and also the QT GUI libraries.
+I used QTcreator to build the interface and pyside-uic to convert the ui file to a py file.

 Made available under the MIT license.
 Copyright (c) 2016 Anita Banerji, University of Leeds.